South Korea Holds ‘Election of the Unfavorables’

-SEOUL, SOUTH KOREA — South Koreans will choose a new president Wednesday, wrapping up an election campaign marked by high-profile corruption allegations and bitter personal attacks.
+South Koreans are casting votes Wednesday for a new president, wrapping up a campaign marked by high-profile corruption allegations and bitter personal attacks.

 But debate over those issues has been overshadowed by ferocious mudslinging between the two candidates, which many observers say has reached unprecedented levels.